 Jeffrey Quasha is a Certified Executive Chef (CEC), Certified Culinary Administrator (CCA) and Approved Culinary Evaluator (ACE).
 Jeffrey has also been featured on several Food Network programs, Guys Groceries Games, Best Young Chefs in America, PBS, and travel channel cooking shows.
 He currently lives in Savannah Georgia with his wife Laura and sons Joshua and Austin.

-In her former role at the Goldring Center for Culinary Medicine, she helped develop and implement the United States’ premier interdisciplinary Culinary Medicine program.
-Leah is particularly excited to provide culinarians, healthcare professionals, and the community the opportunity to learn how to make great food that just happens to be good for them, as well as the world.
+Leah is particularly excited to provide professionals and community members alike the opportunity to learn how to create and eat great food that just happens to be good for them.

 Emily Schlag, RD, CDN